EricTMcode/SnacktacularUI/README.md

 ## SnacktacularUI
 FullStack Restaurant Review App using GoogleFirebase &amp; CloudFirestore in SwiftUI

-- Build the app in MVVM
+- Build the app in MVVM.
-- Firebase Email & password Signup / Login
+- Firebase Email & password Signup / Login.
-- Saving to cloud Firestore
+- Saving to cloud Firestore.
-- MapKit and LocationManager
+- MapKit and LocationManager.
-- @FirestoreQuery
+- @FirestoreQuery.
-- Delete data from Firestore
+- Delete data from Firestore.
-- Add image with PhotosPicker
+- Add image with PhotosPicker.
-- Saving images in Firebase cloud storage
+- Saving images in Firebase cloud storage.

 ## Screenshots